 Read a book on the instruments of the orchestra.

 I like Meet the Orchestra if you happen to have little ones who have never been to a symphony concert before.

-After the concert is over, come back to hear us!
+After the concert is over, come back to hear more music!
 The HSO is committed to offering beautiful musical experiences for your family that you won’t want to miss.
 One of my personal favorites is an entertaining and interactive learning experience called Music Explorers Club (formerly known as Opus Tadpole).
 It’s completely FREE and the perfect way for youngest listeners to learn about the instruments in the orchestra!
-Anyone attending Opus Tadpole gets into our Sneak Previews for free immediately following the program.
+Anyone attending the Music Explorers Club gets into our Sneak Previews for free immediately following the program.
 Check back this Summer for those events starting back up post-Covid.

-HSO also has an amazing Pops concert featuring the music of John Williams (talk about a man who was creative!) that will be the place to be on Saturday evening, February 4.
+HSO also has an amazing Classical concert Saturday night featuring the music of Mozart.
 All of this information and more can be found at hso.org.
 Our community is fortunate to have this organization that wants to build up families full of creativity and beauty with music.

 Hearing a live symphony appeals to your senses, grabs your heart, and takes hold of your soul in a way that watching or listening to a recording simply cannot.
 Don’t you want your kids to experience that?